 THE ART of SOUNDING OUT

-There is never-ending debate amongst teachers about the best way to teach children how to read.
+There is ongoing debate amongst teachers about the best way to teach children how to read.
 There’s the major divide between phonics and whole-word.
-And then there’s varying practices within the phonic approach as to how best to SOUND OUT a word.
+And then there are varying practices within the phonic approach as to how best to SOUND OUT a word.
+For example:

-do we say shhh o! p! says shop where shhh is CONTINUED & UNVOICED?
+do we say shhh o! p! where shhh is CONTINUED & UNVOICED?

-We at Fitzroy Readers are very familiar with this whole discussion about methods of sounding out.
+We at Fitzroy Readers are very familiar with this discussion about methods of sounding out.
 We do not take a hard line, but include alternative approaches, used by different teachers.
-Some teachers use one style for children who are learning to speak English, and another for children who can already PRONOUNCE what they are learning to READ.
+Some teachers use PHONETIC sounds for children who are learning to speak English, and TRADITIONAL for children who can already PRONOUNCE the words they are learning to READ.

 The science of PHONETICS carefully isolates the sounds of each word.
-The f! sound is, on its own, CONTINUOUS and UNVOICED: fff.
-When teaching children who do not speak English at home, it may help to follow phonetics and slowly sound out the word fish as fff i shhh.
+The f sound is, on its own, CONTINUOUS and UNVOICED: fff.
+When teaching children who do not speak English at home, it helps to follow phonetics and slowly sound out the word fish as fff i shhh.
 This requires their close attention.
 Beware, fff sounds very much the same as thhh.
-The children need to see your face.
+The children need to see the teacher’s face.

-With native English speakers, who already know how to say fish, some teachers find it easier to say f! i sh! – very audible in a big classroom.
-These children will never mispronounce fish.
+With native English speakers, who already know how to say fish, some teachers find it easier to say f! i sh! – very audible in a classroom.
+These children, who already speak the word fish, will never mispronounce fish.
 While phonetics is the precise SCIENCE of speech sounds, phonics is the practical ART of teaching children how to convert the written word most efficiently to the spoken word.